AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

                 php ./bin/magento queue:consumers:start commerce.eventing.event.publish
 ```

-This example defines a single worker named `queue`, with a small (size S) container, and runs the `php ./bin/magento` command on startup.
+This example defines a single worker named `queue`, with a small (size S) level of resource allocation, and runs the `php ./bin/magento` command on startup.
 The worker `queue` then runs on each node as a worker process.
 If the command exits, it is automatically restarted.

 ## Commands and overrides